 How can Tensorflow be used to explore the dataset and see a sample file from the stackoverflow question dataset using Python?

-Tensorflow is a machine learning framework that is provided by Google.
-It is an open-source framework used in conjunction with Python to implement algorithms, deep learning applications and much more.
-It is used in research and for production purposes.
+TensorFlow is a machine learning framework provided by Google.
+It is an open-source framework used with Python to implement algorithms, deep learning applications, and much more.
+It is used for both research and production purposes.

 pip install tensorflow